theoreyes/leetcode_problems/README.md

 things like hash functions.

-This repo is more so for personal storage but if you have stumbled upon this and have and feel I would benefit from feedback, I am always happy to hear your thoughts via email or DM.
+This repo is more so for personal storage but if you have stumbled upon this and  feel I would benefit from feedback, I am always happy to hear your thoughts via email or DM.